caojonathan/NBA-Card-Deck/README.md

 # NBA-Card-Pack
-Generates a pack of NBA Cards with player physical stats and team last played for.
+Generates a pack of NBA Cards with the player's physical stats and the team they last played for.

 Players are generated from a database consisting of players from 1979-Present.